-As a real estate investor or landlord, you’re bound to be worried about having tenants who struggle to pay their rent on time.
-But there may be times when it’s hard to pay the mortgage on your end, too.
-If you operate multiple properties and have your own mortgage for your primary residence, things could snowball quickly.
+As a Sacramento real estate investor or landlord, you may run in to tenants who struggle to pay their rent on time.
+And that means there could be times when it’s hard to pay the mortgage on your end, too.
+If you operate multiple properties and have a mortgage for your own primary residence, things have the potential to snowball quickly.
 Here are some things you can do to avoid running into trouble paying your mortgage on time when you’re juggling multiple payments.

 1. Keep your properties full.